Alexandra RosatiAssistant Professor

 [ Email | CV ]

-Isabelle is a junior at UM studying Biology and Music.
+Isabelle is a senior at UM studying Biology and Music.
 She is interested in the evolution of social cognition and cooperation, as well as health and conservation of nonhuman primates.

 - Joshua Buckholtz (Harvard University)